Wilfred-DiBiase/CFD-Cusp-Feeder/README.md

 ### [cusp_2d_fluid.prm](./cusp_2d_fluid.prm)

-This is the Lethe .prm file for the...
+This is the .prm file to run the simulation in Lethe.
+All aspects of the code have been outlined in the associated paper.

 More information about Lethe can be found on Github <a href="https://github.com/chaos-polymtl/lethe" target="_blank">here</a>.